Smithx10/sqlc-gen-proto/README.md

 # sqlc-gen-proto Generates .proto files

+## Requires a forked sqlc at the moment.

 ## Usage
 #### Problem:
 When developing middleware that calls into generated code from sqlc we ended up doing a lot of copy and paste.
 This is an attempt to create the following iteration workflow.